BShaqildi/iqc-quality-control-automation-case-study/README.md

 # iQC Platform – Quality Control Automation Case Study

 ## Overview
-iQC is an internal quality control (QC) platform designed to replace the external system ACES and streamline the end-to-end QC process within a mortgage lending environment.
+iQC is an internal quality control (QC) platform designed to replace the external system ACES and streamline the QC process within a mortgage lending environment.

 The platform integrates directly with the Loan Origination System (LOS) via API, automates QC validations, and improves error tracking, notifications, and reporting.